 Haven't found what you're looking for?
 Check all our CV Examples.

-Technical CV Template You Can Copy and Use
+Technical CV Example You Can Copy and Use

 Solution-driven software engineer with 5+ years of experience and strong Java and cloud skills.
 Seeking to deliver powerful code for Netflix.
 At Softsmasher, led team that received the 2018 ACT Software System Award.
 Increased client satisfaction by 20% in 6 months.
 Cut security risk 53%.